Yellow Corporation: As YRC Worldwide

-As Yellow Corp.
+As Yellow Corporation

-Given that it had divested its international interests and refocused on North American LTL operations, YRC Worldwide once again changed its name on February 4, 2021, this time returning to the name Yellow Corporation.
+Given that it had divested its international interests and refocused on North American LTL operations, YRC Worldwide changed its name on February 4, 2021, this time returning to the name Yellow Corporation.
 Its Nasdaq ticker symbol changed to "YELL" a few days later.
 While it did not immediately change the corporate structure, the renaming was part of a larger restructuring Yellow had started in 2019 with the goal of combining all of its regional LTL services into a single network by 2022.
+During the COVID-19 pandemic in 2020, Yellow received a $700 million federal loan as part of a rescue package.
+In return, the U.S. Treasury took a 29.6% stake in the company's shares.
+In June 2023, a probe by the U.S. Congress found that the company should not have received the loan, as its survival was not "critical to maintaining national security".